Bees pollinate flowers, right? So so some moths, and a few other insects. The flowers get to reproduce, and the bees get food.

 Symbiosis is a process in which all parties to the arrangement benefit.
 Unlike its opposite, parasitism, in which one party benefits at the expense of another, symbiosis is the original win-win.

 Bees have it easy.
 They don’t wonder about the ethical ramifications of their floral relationships.
 They don’t agonize at night about whether it is fair to drink the flowers’ nectar, to fly off with there pollen.
 They don’t have existential doubts.
 They have a biological mandate.

 We, on the other hand, have a bit more of a puzzle to solve.

 Where is our Biological Mandate?

 One such conflict of interest is when we give priority to doing things for other people and don’t make any time for ourselves.
-I don’t know if you have noticed this, but I find that all I have to do is plan something for myself (or even if I have a deadline), and the phone starts ringing, or someone needs help.
+I don’t know if you have noticed this, but I find that all I have to do is plan something for myself (or even have a deadline), and the phone starts ringing, or someone needs help.

 Women tend to be socialized to help everyone else first.